SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 This has two benefits.
 Firstly, interviewing is a form of practice itself, and you'll notice your performance improves with time.

 Secondly, interviewing with lots of companies reduces the stakes associated with any given one.
-If you are prone to nerves or interview anxiety, this can be a great way to reduce the pressure on yourself.
+If you are prone to nerves or interview anxiety, this is a great way to reduce the pressure on yourself.

 ### 2. Taking time off

-As one can see from the opening statistics (68 interviews and 148 total conversations), interviewing takes a lot of time, especially if you cast a wide net!
+As one can see from the opening statistics (66 interviews and 148 total conversations across 11+ companies), interviewing takes a lot of time, especially if you cast a wide net!

 I'm personally of the opinion that if you *can* take time off to interview, you should.
-This is both better for your performance and mental health, and (in my opinion) fairer to the company you work for.
+This is both better for your interview performance and mental health, and (in my opinion) fairer to the company you work for, than trying to embed interviews into a busy work schedule.

 ### 3. Interview order